sewardlee337/sewardlee337.github.io/blog/_posts/2020-09-26-bayes-theorem-at-the-cia.md

 Intelligence agencies, however, must approach predictions in a more careful and systematic manner.
 After all, when a country's national security or geopolitical standing is at stake, the cost of failure can be catastrophic.

 [Declassified reports on the CIA's website](https://www.cia.gov/library/center-for-the-study-of-intelligence/kent-csi) show that analysts at the agency had experimented with tools from [Bayesian statistics](https://en.wikipedia.org/wiki/Bayesian_statistics) to make high-stakes predictions.
-In this article, we'll look at how the CIA leveraged Bayes' Theorem to study and forecast geopolitical events.
+In this article, we'll look at how the CIA leveraged Bayes' theorem to study and forecast geopolitical events.

 ## What is a Probability?